ikamensh/flynt/README.md

                         for expressions spanning multiple lines, convert only if the resulting single line will fit into the line length limit.
 Default value is 88 characters.
+  --transform-concats   Replace string concatenations with literals to
+                        f-strings.
+Available only if flynt is installed with 3.8+ interpreter.
+  --fail-on-change      Fail when changing files (for linting purposes)
 ```

 ### Sample output of a successful run: